 - Hearing officer or examiners

 - Notaries or other taking testimony or a deposition in connection with an official proceeding

 When people take an oath, they are acknowledging that they are bound to testify truthfully.
 It is essentially a promise to tell the truth.
-And when that promise is broken, the penalties can be severe.
-However, in order for false testimony to be considered perjury in Broward County, it must meet a certain threshold:
+When that promise is broken, the penalties can be severe.
+However, in order for false testimony to be considered perjury, it must meet a certain threshold:

 It is important to be aware that during official proceedings, if an individual makes two material statements that contradict one another, that is also considered perjury, even if it is not clear which of the two statements is false.